 Take a tour around this scenic Norwegian coastal city

 Bergen is a city in Southern Norway, on its West coast.
 It’s often referred to as the gateway to the fjords.
 This is most definitely true!
 It’s an ideal place to go if you’re looking to explore Norway’s fjords.
+There you can kayak, take a scenic train journey, enjoy some amazing views or even time travel back to the era of the Vikings!
 It’s also a great place to visit in it’s own right!
 Want to know more?
 Come on, let’s take a tour!

 Before I start, I didn’t get to visit as much as I would have liked in Bergen due to an exceptionally busy schedule that coincided with my visit.
 Bergen is quite compact though, so it is possible to see lots in a short space of time!
 You can also get a Bergen Card that will get you into lots of attractions free of charge and get you good discounts for others!

 Bryggen is possibly the most famous part of Bergen.
 It’s a UNESCO World Heritage Site.
 Bryggen consists of lots of wooden buildings that were built originally in the 1200s.
 They remained there and developed further until a massive fire in the 1700s.
 They were then rebuilt exactly as they had been and have remained like that ever since.
 Including the way they lean towards each other down the little streets!

 As you wander around, you can soak up a real, unadorned, Norwegian atmosphere.
 There are shops, some modern, some family businesses that you can visit.
 I found a great little one just off a square on Bryggestredet that sold leather products made exclusively from moose leather!
 The owner is an older gentleman who hand makes everything personally in the shop!
 He is an amazing person who is exceptionally friendly!